-As a Community Development Officer, Sam serves a project lead for our Sea Level Rise work and provides support for our Energy and Aquaculture teams.
+As a Community Development Officer, Sam serves a project lead for our Sea Level Rise and Lobster Strategy teams, and provides support for the Aquaculture team.

 Sam has over 20 years of experience in Maine’s lobster fishery.
 Prior to joining the Island Institute, he served as the executive director of the Herring Gut Learning Center in Port Clyde, and previously managed a lobster wharf and seafood processing facility.
 Currently a Ph.D. candidate at the University of Maine in Anthropology and Environmental Policy, Sam's research is focused on understanding leadership and adaptation as it relates to policy in Maine’s lobster fishery.
 He originally came to the Island Institute as a marine consultant in 2014 and 2016, and we are excited to have him back on our team!

 Born in Damariscotta and raised on the shores of the Pemaquid Peninsula and the islands of Muscongus Bay, Sam is a trained anthropologist and climate scientist who has been fascinated by how individuals and communities adapt to changing social and environmental circumstances.
 After ‘running away’ from Maine after high school to experience the U.S. from behind the wheel of a giant baby blue Cadillac, he decided to return to Maine and dedicate his education and career to supporting the coastal communities where he grew up.
 Before pursuing his Ph.D. studies, Sam earned a M.S. and a M.A. from the University of Maine’s Climate Change Institute and Department of Anthropology.